openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(capacity: Int64)
 ```

-Functionality: Constructs a deque with specified capacity.
-When capacity is less than the default value (8), the initial capacity will be set to 8.
+Functionality: Constructs a deque with the specified capacity.
+If the capacity is less than the default capacity of 8, the initial capacity of the [ArrayDeque](#class-arraydequet) will be 8.

 Parameters: